sasjs/sasjs.io/docs/frontend-deployment.md

 The downsides:

 * Performance.
 The app will be much less responsive (ie, slower) than if you deploy to the web server.
 This is due to the cost of the first request, however the second / subsequent requests are typically cached by the browser so are much faster.
 * Efficiency.
-Linked to the above, but storage and throughput wise it's not an efficient way to deploy a web app
+Linked to the above, storage and throughput wise it's not an efficient way to deploy nor serve a web app.
 * Limited functionality.
 The vast majority of apps will work fine, but there are some edge cases that are not yet handled.

 ### Streaming App Configuration